asayers/cbdr/README.md

 ## An illustative example

-Your repo contains a macro-benchmark called `bench.sh`.
-It only takes a few seconds to run.
-If a feature branch increases `bench.sh`'s running time by more than 5%, it should be blocked from merging.
+For the sake of example, here's the situation: your repo contains a nice macro-benchmark called `bench.sh`.
+It only takes a second or so to run, and it runs all the stuff you care about.
+The rule is that if a feature branch increases `bench.sh`'s running time by more than 2%, it should be blocked from merging.
 Here's the method:

-1. Check out the feature branch in one worktree and its merge-base in another.
+1. Check out the feature branch and its merge-base in separate worktrees, and build whatever needs building.
 2. Randomly pick one of your two checkouts and run `bench.sh`, measuring the time it takes to run.
 Append the result to that checkout's "measurements" file.